 Claims: Low-calorie, low-sugar, gluten-free, and a good source of protein

 Nutrition at a glance: Halo Top’s main product line is dairy-based, using milk, cream, and eggs.
 It contains the sugar alcohol erythritol, plant-based sweetener stevia, and cane sugar.
 The total pints are 360 calories or less, or about 70-90 calories per ½ cup serving.
 There are 6 grams of sugar and 6 grams of protein per serving.
 Each serving also contains about 2-3 grams of fiber.

 Taste test: Very sweet.
 Texture is a little light and airy, not as creamy as others, so it’s not quite as satisfying as ice cream.
 There is a slight sugar alcohol aftertaste.

 Love it or leave it?
-Overall it has a pretty good balance being low-calorie, low-sugar, and a good source of protein and fiber.
+With a reputation for being one of the best ice cream alternatives out there, Halo Top has a pretty good balance being low-calorie, low-sugar, and a good source of protein and fiber.
 For satisfying an ice cream craving, this would be a better option.
 Some people may experience IBS type issues (gas, bloating, diarrhea) with sugar alcohols, though erythritol has been shown to cause fewer IBS problems than other sugar alcohols.
 Halo Top has recently come out with a line of dairy-free flavors for those who are lactose intolerant or have dairy allergies.

 Claims: Non-dairy, gluten free, vegan, soy free